Looking for an Osteopath?

 - Sporting injuries

-the clinic is open 8am – 8pm, 7 days, so call 9878 5021 to book your first appointment- we may even be able to see you today!
+Ryde Natural Health Clinic is open 8am – 8pm, 7 days, so call 9878 5021 to book your first appointment- we may even be able to see you today!

 Osteopathy – What to expect at your first appointment:

-At your first session, your Osteopath will ask you about the history of your problem to establish when and where the symptoms first started and how they may have changed over time, the treatments (if any) you have recieved to date, and the impact your pain may be having on your life.
+At your first session, your Osteopath will ask you about the history of your problem to establish when and where the symptoms first started and how they may have changed over time, the treatments (if any) you have received to date, and the impact your pain may be having on your life.

 After learning of the history of your pain, your Osteopath will carry out a hands-on examination, which comprises of various tests of the spine, nervous system, muscles and joints.
 Generally, none of these tests are painful, however if you are in acute pain, your Osteopath may ask you to demonstrate what positions and movements reproduce or exacerbate your pain.